-Page last updated on September 15, 2023 at 3:38 pm
+Page last updated on February 20, 2026 at 8:28 am

 Bloomington Rail Trail - Southern Meadows Spur

-The Bloomington Rail Trail is a two-mile, gravel surface trail that connects with the Clear Creek Trail (north of the Clear Creek Trail's Church Lane Trailhead) and Country Club Drive (directly south and connecting to the B-Line Trail extending through Switchyard Park).
+- The Bloomington Rail Trail is a two-mile, gravel surface trail that connects with the Clear Creek Trail north of the Clear Creek Trail's Church Lane Trailhead and Country Club Drive (directly south and connecting to the B-Line Trail extending through Switchyard Park).

 There are two benches along the trail and a seasonal drinking fountain with a dog bowl at Country Club Drive.
-A garbage receptacle is conveniently located near the parking area.
+A garbage receptacle is located near the parking area.

 The Bloomington Rail Trail served as a corridor for railroad operations for a series of companies including the New Albany and Salem Railroad, the Monon Railroad, and eventually CSX Railroad.
-CSX Railroad made the decision to phase out its services in 2000, and the last train left McDoel Switchyard in 2004.
+CSX Railroad made the decision to phase out its services in 2000, and the last train left McDoel Switchyard—now Switchyard Park—in 2004.

 In keeping with its transportation history, the Bloomington Rail Trail still serves as an important corridor for biking, foot traffic, recreation, and wildlife.